carpentriesoffline/offlinedatasci/paper.md

 content on this local teaching server easier.
 To make the software more broadly useful it has been designed to be helpful to both individual learners outside of a workshop and for individuals working in data science who anticipate unreliable or no access to the internet.
-It downloads a selection of software installers, configures partial mirrors of package repositories, and downloads lesson content for later use on the internet limited computer.
-This means that when an internet connection is available, a single command can be executed to download, update, and configure all necessary material for later use.

 ### User knowledge assumptions

-The package assumes that the user: 1) has an understanding of paths for storing and accessing files; 2) is capable of either using a basic command line interface (including flags) or running functions with arguments from a Python package; and 3) knows how to use pip to install Python packages.
+The package assumes that the user: 1) has an understanding of paths for storing and accessing files; 2) is capable of using a basic command line interface or running functions with arguments from a Python package; and 3) knows how to install Python packages.

 ### Core design and backend